Styrofoam® Packaging Becomes the Washed-Up Choice for Shipping Seafood

 Many businesses are now anticipating widespread regulation as their customers demand they use environmentally friendly materials.Large companies are implementing food packaging that can be easily recycled.
 For example, Dunkin‘ eliminated EPS cups in 2018 in favor of a redesigned paper cup.
 McDonald’s made a similar move, stating a commitment to use renewable or recyclable materials in all packaging by 2025. [iv]

-As market dynamics continue to shift, alternatives to Styrofoam packaging are becoming preferred shipping options.
+As market dynamics continue to shift, returnable packaging alternatives to Styrofoam are becoming preferred for shipping.
 Large grocery retailers committed to sustainability, such as New England-based Wegmans, have begun to embrace alternatives.
 Regarding sustainable packaging specifically, Wegmans says “Our goal is to make sure packaging is functional, performs as expected, and uses materials efficiently and responsibly.” [v]

 - RPCs can be reused for years, generating zero waste headed for a landfill